Echophase44/Interactive_card/README.md

 ## Notes

 - Learned a neat new trick to have a div's background image auto adjust to it's the same as the background image size.
+- Learned that maxLength attribute doesn't work with "number" type for inputs.